 What America Needs

-During my family dinner last week it was inevitable that the topic of impeachment would surface.
-My mom, dad, and I find these hearings fascinating, so we pursued discussion on the subject between ourselves.
-We praised Fiona Hill for her excellent testimony that morning, knowing well she added important pieces to the puzzle.
-Noticing that my grandparents and other members weren’t as engaged, my dad asked if they were aware of the happenings at our nation’s capital.
-They didn’t seem up to date, and my aunt expressed she found the hearings uninteresting and irrelevant to her.
-She said, “I don’t even bother to turn on the news anymore.”
-In shock, I asked her why, and she explained she was too busy to even bother and it doesn’t affect her.
-I questioned further, “who are you planning on voting for in 2020?”
+Not within our family.
+With friends at last week’s Friday dinner, impeachment was inevitably on the menu.
+My parents and I found the congressional hearings fascinating, giving rise to the conversation.
+We praised Fiona Hill for her most articulate testimony that morning, adding important pieces to the puzzle.
+Noticing that my grandparents and other invitees weren’t as engaged, my dad asked if they were up to speed with the happenings at our nation’s capital.
+They were not.
+My aunt expressed she found the hearings uninteresting and irrelevant to her life.
+“I don’t even bother to turn on the news anymore” she said.
+She was “too busy to bother and didn’t affect her.”
+I asked whether she planned to vote in the upcoming election.
 Her response—“I don’t even vote, Trump will get re-elected anyway.”